Skip to main content

 You will need the Full Write Accounting permission to perform this action.

 A journal entry is the most basic transaction in our accounting system.
-Whenever you work with account registers, accounts payable, accounts receivable, and others, a journal entry is created under the hood.
+Whenever you work with account registers, accounts payable, accounts receivable, and others, a journal entry is created in the database.

 Sometimes you may need to create a journal entry yourself to capture a transaction that cannot be entered any other way.
-Journal entries form the building blocks of the double-entry accounting method.
-They make it possible to track what an organization has used its resources for, and where those resources came from.
-The double-entry accounting method requires every transaction to be recorded in at least two accounts.
+Journal entries form the building blocks of the double-entry accounting method - every transaction is recorded in at least two accounts.

-Important: only add a journal entry if you know what you are doing.
+Important: only add a journal entry if you are confident in the process and desired result.
 The system only enforces that the journal entry is in balance when saving.
-Since you can choose any account in the system and have full control over what is debited and credited, adding a journal entry without fully understanding how credits and debits affect account balances may lead to unintended results.
+Adding entries without understanding how debits and credits affect balances can lead to unintended results.

-Required.
-A brief description detailing what this journal entry is for.
+Memo - Required.
+A brief description of what this journal entry is for.

 Did this answer your question?